 Common-Law Marriage in Texas

-First, the couple can file a Declaration of Informal Marriage with a county clerk.
-You must bring proof of identity and pay the filing fee for this document.
-Once the paperwork is filed, the common-law marriage is complete.
+- The couple can file a Declaration of Informal Marriage with a county clerk.
+You must provide a proof of identity and pay the filing fee.
+Once the paperwork is filed, the common-law marriage is officially and legally recognized.

-- First, the couple must agree they are married;
+- The couple must agree they are married;

-- Second, the couple must live together in Texas; and
+- The couple must live together in Texas as husband and wife; and

 Traditional Marriage vs. Common-Law Marriage: Key Legal Differences